duxsco/wan/README.md

 In the following, I show the steps taken to setup above devices.
 Adjust accordingly if you use other hardware:

   - ... as modem with [Lantiq SoC](https://openwrt.org/docs/techref/hardware/soc/soc.lantiq), preferably with an up-to-date [firmware](https://xdarklight.github.io/lantiq-xdsl-firmware-info/)
   - ... as the high-performing gateway router, see [OpenSSL](https://openwrt.org/docs/guide-user/perf_and_log/benchmark.openssl) and [VPN](https://openwrt.org/toh/views/toh_vpn_performance) benchmarks.
-Beware that wireguard doesn't make use of AES-NI due to its [primitives](https://www.wireguard.com/protocol/).
+Beware that wireguard doesn't make use of AES-NI due to its [protocols and primitives](https://www.wireguard.com/protocol/).

 ## Beware